-- · An international student is defined as one for whom an I-20 (F-1 student visa) form must be issued. - The College cannot encourage the admission of international students for whom the lack of permanent residency and/or difficulty with the English language is a factor in adjustment to college work. - Davidson County Community College is not authorized to issue I-20 forms or accept I-20 transfer students for the Basic Skills, GED, ESL, or Adult High School programs. - International students are required to observe the regulations of the United States Department of Homeland Security, as well as those of the College. - A person holding a student (F-1) visa cannot be classified as a North Carolina resident for tuition purposes and shall be required to pay out-of-state tuition. - · If an international student owes a debt to any College, he/she will not be allowed to enroll at the College the following semester and will thereby jeopardize his/her F-1 student status.

-- International students wishing to transfer their I-20 to DCCC from another United States institution must complete all application procedures at least 60 days prior to the beginning of the semester in which they wish to enroll. - The College is required to enroll all international students in the Student and Exchange Visitor Information System (SEVIS) of the Bureau of Citizenship and Immigration Services. - Current undocumented residents who have maintained residency in North Carolina for at least 12 months prior to application to DCCC may be eligible for in-state status if the student can provide proof of Application for Permanent U.S. Residency and the letter stating that the Department of Homeland Security has received the application.
+- The College cannot encourage the admission of international students for whom the lack of permanent residency and/or difficulty with the English language is a factor in adjustment to college work. - Davidson County Community College is not authorized to issue I-20 forms or accept I-20 transfer students for the Basic Skills, GED®, ESL, or Adult High School programs. - International students are required to observe the regulations of the United States Department of Homeland Security, as well as those of the College. - A person holding a student (F-1) visa cannot be classified as a North Carolina resident for tuition purposes and shall be required to pay out-of-state tuition. - If an international student owes a debt to any College, he/she will not be allowed to enroll at the College the following semester and will thereby jeopardize his/her F-1 student status. - International students wishing to transfer their I-20 to DCCC from another United States institution must complete all application procedures at least 60 days prior to the beginning of the semester in which they wish to enroll. - The College is required to enroll all international students in the Student and Exchange Visitor Information System (SEVIS) of the Bureau of Citizenship and Immigration Services. - Current undocumented residents who have maintained residency in North Carolina for at least 12 months prior to application to DCCC may be eligible for in-state status if the student can provide proof of Application for Permanent U.S. Residency and the letter stating that the Department of Homeland Security has received the application.
 However, these students may not be eligible for federal or state financial aid.